darienmiller88/JeopardyScoreBoard-V2/README.md

 Here are the following changes I plan on making:

 - For the front end, I will replace Vue with HTMX, Alpine.js and SCSS.
-On paper, this means I will sacrifice heavy front end tooling for a massively simplified workflow that aligns well the simple styling of the score keeper
+On paper, this means I will sacrifice heavy front end tooling for a massively simplified workflow that aligns well the simple styling of the score keeper.

+- For the back end, I will stick with go, but instead of it serving JSON to seperate front end, it will instead serve HTML fragments and HTMX pages instead.
+The HTMX will make request to end points on the server, receive fragments, and place them onto the HTMX page directly.